 - Neurobehavioral issues

 Anyone with breast cancer who lived, worked, or was conceived on the base (for at least 30 days) between August 1953 and December 1987 is eligible to file a compensation claim.
-Partnering with an experienced attorney will help applicants with their legal right to hold responsible parties accountable.
-This issue leaves hundreds of thousands of Americans with more questions than answers about their ability to file a claim for compensation arising from toxic exposure at Camp Lejeune.
+A dedicated and compassionate personal injury attorney can help applicants with their legal right to hold the responsible parties accountable.
+We know there are hundreds of thousands of Americans with more questions than answers about their ability to file a claim for compensation arising from toxic exposure at Camp Lejeune.

-An experienced Camp Lejeune claims attorney can review your current health conditions, determine your potential eligibility for filing a claim, as well as assess current and expected future losses.
+An experienced Camp Lejeune claims attorney at Dolman Law Group can review your current health conditions, determine your potential eligibility for filing a claim, and assess your current and expected future losses.

 The Physical, Emotional, And Financial Costs of Breast Cancer